 This two-week online winter course will enable participants to understand better the context in which forced migration takes place, the social change this triggers in hosting communities and the efforts needed to successfully integrate refugees.
 The course welcomes expert guest lecturers from academia and professionals, seeking to find a balance between theory and practice.

 Live sessions and assignments

 - This course will meet live via Zoom on Mondays, Wednesdays and Fridays.
-The live Zoom sessions will generally take place from 15:00 - 17:00 CEWT.
-Do you live outside of Europe?
-Calculate the time of the live sessions for your time zone.
+The live Zoom sessions will generally take place in the afternoon (CEWT).

 - Students will also complete in-course assignments and a final paper due roughly one month after the course ends.

 - Looking for more information?
 Visit our practical matters page to find out more.

 Evelien van Roemburg holds a PhD in International Refugee Law (2021, University of Amsterdam).
 She also has a Bachelors degree in law (LLB) from the University of Amsterdam (2006) and a Masters degree in law (LLM) from both The University of Amsterdam (2008) and Columbia Law School, New York City (2009).
 She also holds a Masters degree in political science (M.Sc.) of the University of Amsterdam (2010).